 The program is especially designed to help large military family households.

 How Income is Calculated for FSSA Purposes

 Other income earned by family members may also count toward your application.
-Some examples include: spouse’s wages, earnings, or salary, commissions and tips, self-employment income, interest and dividend income, alimony and child support, unemployment benefits and workers compensation benefits, veteran benefits, annuities, pensions, and other retirements benefits, and other potential income.
+Some examples include: spouse’s wages, earnings or salary, commissions and tips, self-employment income, interest and dividend income, alimony and child support, unemployment benefits and workers compensation benefits, veteran benefits, annuities, pensions, other retirement benefits and other potential income.